RSE-at-SUN/2022-09-29-stellenbosch/index.md

 {% if site.pilot %}

+This workshop is based on training material created for <a href="https://carpentries.org/">The Carpentries</a>.
+The Carpentries is a fiscally sponsored project of Community Initiatives.
+They teach skills that are immediately useful for researchers, using lessons and datasets that allow researchers to quickly apply what they have learned to their own work, and become more efficient in their research.

 <h3>Git and Python</h3>

 <a href="https://git-scm.com/">Git</a> is a powerful version control system that is becoming increasingly valuable as a tool for collaboration and Open Science.